 - never add any food to your baby’s bottle (this includes rusks) as this can damage teeth and cause choking

 Foods to avoid

-It is a good idea to try and introduce your baby to a variety of tastes at an early age.
-However, there are certain foods that should not make it into their diet:
+It’s a good idea to try to introduce your baby to a variety of tastes at an early age.
+However, there are certain foods that should not be included in their diet.

-- salty foods (for example bacon and sausages) – don't add salt to any foods as a baby’s kidneys cannot cope with it
+- salty foods such as bacon or sausages – don’t add salt to any foods as a baby’s kidneys are not fully developed and cannot cope with it

 - sugary foods – don’t add sugar to any foods or drinks